Samanthapudi-Shakeer/GAME-HEAVEN/README.md

 - If both players choose the same move, the game is a tie.

-## 7. 16 Puzzle Game
+## 7. "16" Puzzle Game
 - **File:** `16puzz.cpp`
 - The game consists of a 4x4 grid with 15 numbers and a blank space.
-- Players must arrange numbers 1 to 15 in ascending order with the blank space in the last row, last column.
+- Players must arrange numbers 1 to 15 in ascending order with the blank space in the last row, the last column.
-- Use U/R/D/L commands to move the blank space.
+- Use U/R/D/L commands to move the blank space, where U for Up, D for Down, L for Left, R for Right.
 - 50% of generated boards are unsolvable.
 - Victory is achieved by solving the puzzle according to the objective.